mandarvaze/q/README.md

 must have at least two letters.
 At first I used `qdbg`, but then switched to `qq`

+### Why another logger ?
+If you haven't read about the original python project that inspired this package, please do.

+TL;DR : Setting up `Logger` is tedious, sometimes you just want to see the values while debugging.
+`Q.q` is already "set" for you.
+Add `Q.q` statements to your code, and run.

+Now go watch the output in `$TMPDIR/q`
+If your log has JSON, then it is pretty printed for better readability.

 ## Credit

 I came across this idea via y0assar1an's golang implementation, which points to